 In many cases where we have been retained as your Phoenix Criminal Defense Attorney, we have been able to contact the state who is holding the Defendant and work with a Prosecutor to negotiate a “self-surrender”.
 What this means is the Prosecutor meets with their local Judge and agrees to have our client released from custody with a promise that they will appear in Arizona by a certain date.
 This allows our clients to make arrangements with work and family before traveling back to Arizona.

 It is important to hire an AV® rated law firm (the highest possible rating by Martindale Hubbell®).
 Also David Michael Cantor is a Phoenix Criminal Defense Attorney and a Certified Criminal Law Specialist, per the Arizona Board of Legal Specialization.
 In addition, the Firm and all of its lawyers are listed in the Bar Register of Preeminent Lawyers®.
-At the Law Offices of David Michael Cantor, P.C., the majority of our Attorneys are ex-Prosecutors, and all of our Phoenix Criminal Defense Attorneys know the system well.
+At DM Cantor, P.C., the majority of our Attorneys are ex-Prosecutors, and all of our Phoenix Criminal Defense Attorneys know the system well.

-If you or a loved one have more questions about an Extradition to Arizona or from Arizona, contact the Law Offices of David Michael Cantor and speak to an attorney today for your free consultation.
+If you or a loved one have more questions about an Extradition to Arizona or from Arizona, contact DM Cantor and speak to an attorney today for your free consultation.
 For our of state calls, feel free to Call Our Toll Free Hotline: (888) 822-6867